NinaLong2077/NInaLong2077.github.io/_pages/about.md

 ------
 🤖 [trinityVR, HackMIT'23](https://github.com/NinaLong2077/trinityVR) In 36 hours, we played around with Oculus Headset, LangChain, ChatGPT, ElevenLab and turned characters from Silicon Velley into interactive agents in VR.

-👾 [First Place, 2023 Nike INSIDIOUS Cybersecurity Hackathon, First Place] Catch the Flag style hackathon, I had a lot of fun solving encrypted messages and getting admin password through social engineering on Facebook (be careful with the info you put online).
+👾 **First Place, 2023 Nike INSIDIOUS Cybersecurity Hackathon** Catch the Flag style hackathon, I had a lot of fun solving encrypted messages and getting admin password through social engineering on Facebook (be careful with the info you put online).